Domain Invariant Representation Learning with Domain Density Transformations: An Practical Implementation using Generative Adversarial Networks

-In practice, we will learn the functions $f$'s that transform the data distributions between domains and one can use several generative modeling frameworks, e.g., normalizing flows \cite{grover2020alignflow} or GANs \cite{zhu2017unpaired,choi2018stargan,choi2020stargan} to learn such functions.
+In practice, we can learn the functions $f$ that transform the data distributions between domains by using several generative modeling frameworks, e.g., normalizing flows \cite{grover2020alignflow} or GANs \cite{zhu2017unpaired,choi2018stargan,choi2020stargan}.
 One advantage of normalizing flows is that this transformation is naturally invertible by design of the neural network.
-In addition, the determinant of the Jacobian of that transformation can be efficiently computed.
-However, due to the fact that we do not need access to the Jacobian when the training process of the generative model is completed, we propose the use of GANs to inherit its rich network capacity.
-In particular, we use the StarGAN ~\cite{choi2018stargan} model, which is designed for image domain transformations.
+However, existing frameworks (e.g., \citet{grover2020alignflow}) require two flows to transform between each pair of domains, making it not scalable (scales linearly with the number of domains).
+Moreover, an initial implementation of our method using AlignFlow shows similar performance with the version using GAN.
+Therefore, we opt to use GANs for better scalability.
+In particular, we use the StarGAN ~\cite{choi2018stargan} model, which is a unified network (only requiring a single network to transform across all domains) designed for image domain transformations.
+It should be noted that the transformations learned by StarGAN are differentiable everywhere or almost everywhere with typical choices of the activation function (e.g., tanh or ReLU), and the cycle-consistency loss enforces each pair of transformations to approximate a pair of inverse functions.

 The goal of StarGAN is to learn a unified network $G$ that transforms the data density among multiple domains.
 In particular, the network $G(x,d,d')$ (i.e., $G$ is conditioned on the image $x$ and the two different domains $d,d'$) transforms an image $x$ from domain $d$ to domain $d'$.
 Different from the original StarGAN model that only takes the image $x$ and the desired destination domain $d'$ as its input, in our implementation, we feed both the original domain $d$ and desired destination domain $d'$ together with the original image $x$ to the generator $G$.